eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 ```

 !!! hint
-    While writing code on iceoryx you can use git hooks that automatically ensure that you follow the coding and style guidelines.
+    While writing code on iceoryx you should use git hooks that automatically ensure that you follow the coding and style guidelines.
     See [`git-hooks`](https://github.com/eclipse-iceoryx/iceoryx/blob/master/tools/git-hooks/Readme.md).

 ## :fontawesome-solid-pump-soap: Use Sanitizer Scan